What is ransomware protection?

 Strengthen your ransomware protection strategy today

-thousands of customers prevent ransomware and countless other security attacks from reaching their networks with unparalleled scalability and superb user experiences.
+As research and headlines show, ransomware isn’t going anywhere.
+Zscaler has already helped thousands of customers prevent ransomware and countless other cyberattacks from reaching their networks with unparalleled scalability and superb user experiences.